axeluhl/sailing-analytics/wiki/Polars.md

 ### Hard Coded Polars

 Some suggested it would be okay to just read out the polars of the archive and hard-code them into the server as an initial polar state, that is then changed by new incoming data.
 That is a very static approach and defeats the dynamic nature of the whole polar approach but it is very simple to do.

+## Other Approaches

+Some short notes on other approaches for gathering polar data.

+### Manual Polars

+We tried creating a tool that allows an expert to gather data for manually creating polars.
+The development of this tool was triggered by Marcus from STG.

+For a given set of races the main algorithm finds situations where two boats on different hulls pass each other closely (locationwise).
+It then presents these results to the user and the user can have a closer look and decide if this data should be added to the aggregation.

+The problem with this approach is that it is a lot of work to get together a set of data that is not tiny.
+It is also unclear what to do with the data afterwards.

+The tool hasn't really been used in production and thus the code has not been merged into the master branch.
+It resides on the branch marcus-polars.